A few years ago Paradise Park developed a butterfly and bee garden. It is proving very popular with native wildlife and with our visitors!

 Head Gardener Mike Kemp putting out nest boxes and a Blue Tit taking advantage of a nest box in the Park.

-A Blackbird bathing and a Sparrow on our terrace of nest boxes
+A Blackbird bathing and a Sparrow with chick on our terrace of nest boxes

 A Humming-bird Hawk-moth and one of the many bees enjoying the Bee Garden.